From: Arriving in Venice

 Alitalia, KLM, and other major airlines fly into Marco Polo Airport, also known as Venice International Airport (airport code: VCE), which is 6 km or 4 miles from the city on the Venetian lagoon.

 When you've claimed your baggage and obtained a free luggage cart, go to the money-exchange window and buy euros.
 Better yet, use the Bancomat (ATM), where you're likely to get a better exchange rate.

-Purchase a Venice airport boat ticket to the Piazza San Marco or any of several other stops in the historic center.
+At the ground-transportation ticket counter, purchase a Venice airport boat ticket to the Piazza San Marco or any of several other stops in the historic center.
 (See our Venice Airport Boat article for details.)